EMPLOYMENT & FINANCES

 ODD JOBS

-Because it feels good to be productive, and have some loose cash for personal spending, we’ve found an “odd job” or two with people in the parish is gold: an elderly lady in the church who could use some wood stacked or lawn mowed or gutters cleaned.
-Let your friend know you’ll be putting the word out through your team and pastor to find some odd jobs where they can earn some small money but not have to lock into a full-on employment situation immediately.
-This is a chance to further connect with more people in your congregation and community.
+Because it feels good to be productive and have some loose cash for personal spending, we’ve found an odd job or two for people in the parish is gold – like an elderly lady in the church who could use some wood stacked or a lawn mowed or gutters cleaned.
+Let your friend know you’ll be putting the word out to your team and pastor to find some small jobs where they can earn a little money but not have to lock into a full-on employment situation.
+This is a chance to connect with more people in your congregation and community.

-Just help the odd job being brokered to be clear what the pay amount is for the task, ahead of time, ask if that sounds fair, and make sure they are paid that same day when the work is done.
+You can help clarify what the rate of pay will be, confirm that this amount seems fair to your friend, and make sure they are paid that same day the work is done.
 Feeling slighted is a terrible way to begin working together.
-Too many men and women have been used in the past.
-We want to create new experiences where they feel dignified, respected and honored.
+Too many releasing folks have been used in the past.
+We want to create new experiences where they feel dignified, respected, and valued.

 EMPLOYMENT INTERESTS

-The main thing to discuss is what kinds of jobs interest them—for when they step into full-time employment the second or third month.
+Ask your friend what kinds of jobs might interest them when they step into full-time employment in their second or third month out.
 You’re their support to explore this exciting horizon together.

-Instead of just scrambling for anywhere that will hire, assure them you now have time to make a better plan and honor their interests.
+Instead of scrambling for any employer that’s currently hiring, assure them you have the time right now to make a better plan and honor their interests.

-Do they have a certificate or training from their years inside the prison that they’d like to continue using on the outside?
-Like plumbing, electrical, carpentry?
+Do they have a certificate or training from their years inside the prison that they’d like to use on the outside, like plumbing, electrical, carpentry?
 Computer programming?
 Food services?

-No training is ok.
+Having no training is ok too.
 What are they simply interested in pursuing?
+What seems intriguing and engaging?

 Take notes.
-Tell them you’ll get to work starting some new conversations in the parish and in your network.
+Tell them you’ll get to work starting some conversations in the parish and within your networks.

 DEPARTMENT OF CONNECTIONS

-Your connections in your parish and networks in the community are your treasure.
-Remember, your friend is stepping out of the Department of Corrections and into something better: we are the Department of Connections.
+Your parish connections and community networks are your treasure.
+Remember, your friend is stepping out of the Department of Corrections and into something so much better: we are the Department of Connections.

 EMPLOYERS IN YOUR PARISH

 Much of your work will be reaching out to people in the church: Who are the employers in your parish?
-Any of them have the kinds of positions that would fit your friend coming home?
-This is a great opportunity to broadcast the need in a worship announcement, and follow up with people in your community.
+Do any of them have the kinds of positions that would suit your releasing friend?
+This is a great opportunity to broadcast the need in a church bulletin or during a worship service, and follow up with people in your community.

 Tell them about your friend.
-His interest.
+Their skills and interests.
 Show them a picture, a letter.

 Show them these videos: